golang/go/gopls/doc/analyzers.md

 ## **fillreturns**

-suggested fixes for "wrong number of return values (want %d, got %d)"
+suggest fixes for errors due to an incorrect number of return values

 This checker provides suggested fixes for type errors of the type "wrong number of return values (want %d, got %d)".
 For example: